wolfgangasdf/sfsyncbrowser/README.md

 ### How to use ###

-* Get the latest [Java JRE 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Don't forget to untick the [crapware](https://www.google.com/search?q=java+crapware) installer, and/or [disable it permanently](https://www.java.com/en/download/faq/disable_offers.xml)!
-* [Download the zip](https://github.com/wolfgangasdf/ssyncbrowser-test/releases) for Mac or (Windows, Linux), extract it somewhere and double-click the app (Mac) or jar file (Windows, Linux).
+* [Download the zip](https://github.com/wolfgangasdf/ssyncbrowser/releases), extract it somewhere and run it.
+It is not signed, google for "open unsigned mac/win".
 * Everything should be self-explanatory (watch out for tooltips).
-* Remote file browser keyboard shortcuts
+* Remote file browser keyboard shortcuts:

     * right: enter folder
     * left: go to parent